vernvriereen/psyche/psyche-book/src/explain/coordinator.md

     end
 ```

+## Health checks

+Each client should repeatedly send health checks to the coordinator.
+Clients are assigned a score determined by the Coordinator using the `trainer_healthy_score_by_witnesses` method.
+This score increases as a client sends the required data to be added to the participants' bloom filters, allowing the Coordinator to confirm that the client is actively participating in the training.

+A client also sends a list of other clients it considers unhealthy to the server using the `HealthCheck` message.
+The Coordinator processes this information to determine whether those clients are healthy.
+Clients deemed inactive or non-participatory are marked for removal in the next round.

 ## Centralized Backend

 In this Backend, the Coordinator is owned and ticked forwards by a Server that communicates via clients over TCP.